Is Dry Brushing *Actually* Good For Your Skin?

 Can dry brushing help reduce the appearance of cellulite?

 Despite dry brushing, coffee scrubs and other DIY cellulite-busting products periodically garnering interest on social media, Yadav stresses that there are no at-home methods that effectively reduce the appearance of cellulite in the long term.

-Dry brushing may make the skin look smoother and plumper by increasing blood flow, but the results are temporary.
+Dry brushing may make the skin look smoother and give the appearance of temporary plumping by increasing blood flow, but the results are short-lived.

 Is dry brushing suitable for all skin types?

-Dry brushing is not recommended for anyone with sensitive skin, especially those with eczema, rosacea, psoriasis or cystic body acne.
+Dry brushing is not recommended for anyone with sensitive skin, especially those with skin conditions like eczema, rosacea, psoriasis or cystic body acne.
 Manually rubbing a coarse-bristled brush against an already irritated area may exacerbate skin issues and lead to pain or hypersensitivity.

 However, Yadav notes that dry brushing may improve the texture and tone of blackhead-prone areas, such as the back and chest.
 “Blackheads are formed by sebum that has congested the pore, solidified and oxidized, which is what creates that darker appearance,” she explains.
 “Dry brushing can help slough away those plugs, which can improve the appearance of the pores and skin texture overall.”